Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Method

 A token $i$ acting as an attention sink contributes to this output in proportion to both its incoming attention mass and the magnitude of its value vector.
 Attention sinks, which serve to prevent over-mixing \citep{barbero2025why} and are often associated with semantically vacuous tokens (e.g., the \bostoken{} token), have been shown to exhibit small value-vector magnitudes \citep{gu2025when}.
 Consequently, a sink with small $\|\mathbf{V}^{(l,h)}_i\|$ exerts limited influence on $\mathbf{O}^{(l,h)}_u$, even when it attracts substantial attention, whereas a sink with a large value norm can dominate the attention output across multiple positions.
 This distinction implies that only a subset of attention sinks are \emph{computationally active}---that is, they significantly influence hidden representations through repeated injection of high-magnitude value vectors.

-Motivated by this observation, we examined the norms of attention outputs $\|\mathbf{O}^{(l,h)}_u\|_2$.
+Motivated by this observation, we examined the norms of attention outputs $\|\mathbf{O}^{(l,h)}_{u, i}\|_2$.
 Specifically, we traced these output vectors and computed their norms for tokens identified as important by our hallucination probe (see \Cref{sec:importance}), partitioning the data according to whether each example was hallucinated or non-hallucinated. \Cref{fig:value_norms} presents the aggregated norm differences alongside probe importance scores for two selected datasets, stratified by layer.
-The observed pattern suggests that sink-score--based features primarily capture sinks whose attention concentration coincides with elevated value magnitudes, rendering them more likely to exert substantial influence on the attention output.
+The observed pattern suggests that sink-score--based features primarily capture sinks whose attention concentration coincides with elevated magnitudes, rendering them more likely to exert substantial influence on the attention output.
 Although this association is not universal---as evidenced by divergent behavior in certain layers---it provides a principled account of why only a subset of attention sinks consistently contributes to hallucination detection, despite the widespread presence of sink behavior across heads and layers.
+We note that this observation does not imply direct causality.
+Future interventional studies will be essential to verify the underlying mechanisms of this phenomenon.

-\subsection{Sink score as an underlying concept for hallucination detection methods}
+\subsection{Sink Score as an Underlying Concept for Hallucination Detection Methods}

 In this section, we show that several existing attention-based hallucination detection methods can be interpreted through the lens of attention sink behavior.
 Although the concepts underlying these methods were originally developed from different motivations and formulated using distinct mathematical constructions, we demonstrate that they implicitly rely on the concentration of attention onto sink tokens.
 This perspective provides a unifying explanation for their effectiveness and clarifies the role of attention collapse as a common underlying signal.